Contents

 APS Employees and Contractors

-4.1.1 The Ethics, Integrity and Professional Standards (EES) provides conduct, ethics and fraud training to APS and contractors in Canberra.
-The Essentials Suite is mandatory for all employees at induction, before a long-term posting overseas (APS only) and once every 12 months.
-APS employees can enroll in the course via Lumi.
-Contractors with Lumi access and those issued with a security pass should complete the Essentials Suite training as soon as possible following their engagement with the department and once every 12 months.
+4.1.1 The Essentials Suite is mandatory for all employees at induction, and once every 12 months thereafter.
+APS employees can enrol in the course via Lumi.
+Contractors with Lumi access and those issued with a security pass should complete the Essentials Suite training as soon as possible following their engagement with the Department and once every 12 months.
 The contract manager should arrange this training.
+In addition to the Essentials Suite, all employees are required to complete annual conflict of interest training as detailed in 5.2.1 of this Manual.

 4.2 Conduct, Ethics and Fraud Training at Posts and State/Territory Offices